 Guys, you remain quite naive…

-Maybe… It’s like this.
-We had a very good relationship with LUA and they helped us to do the best of ourselves.
+Maybe… It’s like that.
+We had a very good relationship with LUA and being very demanding, they helped us to do the best of ourselves and manufacture Doge products with German standards.

 But finally aren’t you simply using LUA to endorse you?